donnyh13/Scite4AutoIt_LibreOffice_SpellChecker/README.md

 # Scite4AutoIt_LibreOffice_SpellChecker

 ## Description
  Integrates LibreOffice's Spell Checker ability into Scite4AutoIt.
+Allowing for single word Spell Checking, or whole script misspell marking.

 ## Requirements
 This SpellChecker requires the following to function:
 - Full installation of Scite4AutoIt
 - LibreOffice (**Installed** version only, portable **WILL NOT** work.)
+- Desired Spell Checking language installed in Libre Office.

 ## Installation